shimniok/dupfinder/README.md

 ## AI

-Yeah, I know, AI.
-But no, this isn't "vibe coded".
-I actually know how to code in Python.
-I reviewed the code and will make manual tweaks as needed.
+Yeah, I used AI.
+But I actually know how to code in Python so I reviewed the code and will make manual tweaks as needed.

 ## License